 Use the contact form below enquire about Mirawara, services we can supply to your group or school, and our upcoming events.
 Trips will be listed here and on Our Facebook page.
 Also check out our Instagram page for images from past events and trips.

 Emmanuelle Dubuc: Emmanuelle is originally from Canada and is very passionate about Indigenous Knowledge System and culture from back home.
 Her ancestry comes from “Les coureurs des bois” which were the first French to arrive in North America and lived in harmony with “Amerindians”, native people of Canada for 150 years.
 This history has strongly influenced the way she sees the world.
 She graduated from Latrobe University in 2014 with a degree in Environmental Education and has twenty years of outdoor education experience with her speciality in rock-climbing: multi pitch, top roping, abseiling and rope access work.
-She holds First Aid level two and Level one rigging certificate.
-Emma contracts to Latrobe University as a hiking/camping guide and she is currently undertaking formal climbing guide qualification with the ACIA.
+She holds First Aid level two and Level one rigging certificate and is currently undertaking formal climbing guide qualification with the ACIA.
 She was also a participant of Lurujarri trail (Western Australia) in 2012 and 2013 and has been a passionate advocate of Indigenous Land rights ever since.

 Kia Smith: Kia has a degree in outdoor Education Latrobe University graduating 2014, with a major in Nature Tourism.
 Kia is an experienced trip leader in hiking, camping and canoeing, and holds Wilderness First Aid qualification.
-She contracts to Latrobe university as a hiking/camping guide.
 Kia paddled the Murray in four months in 2015, and holds Australian Canoeing Guide certification.
 Kia now works for Parks Victoria as a ranger.

 Tim Preston: Tim has been a climber since 1990’s and is now designing and producing climbing equipment at Climb Design.
 Tim recently attempted a multi-day 300 m aid climb at Mt Buffalo but only made it half way.
 An experienced teacher, Tim loves to share his knowledge of climbing and equipment.
 He is in the process of formal climbing guide qualification with the ACIA.
 Tim brings his experience in small business and web / social media to Mirawara as well as guiding on climbing trips.